bcantoni/vagrant-cassandra/README.md

 ## Templates

 These are the starting templates which go through increasing levels of complexity for a Cassandra installation.
-Each of these is located in its own subdirectory with its own `Vagrantfile` (definition file used by Vagrant) and any supporting config files.
-See the README file with each template for more details on that configuration.
+Each of these is located in its own subdirectory with its own `Vagrantfile` (definition file used by Vagrant) and a README with instructions and more details.

-### 1.Base
+### 1. Base

 This is a base image with only Java pre-installed.
 It's a good "getting started" template to try installing Cassandra and DataStax packages.

-### 2.MultiNode
+### 2. MultiNode

 This template creates 4 VMs: one for OpsCenter and 3 for Cassandra notes.
 OpsCenter is preinstalled, and you can use that to finish building the cluster.

-### 3.MultiDC
+### 3. MultiDC

 This template builds and configures a multi-datacenter cluster (one OpsCenter VM and 6 Cassandra nodes in 2 datacenters).